 Up next in this series

-Throughout our Church Etiquette 101 Blog Series, we will talk about all the different sorts of guidelines the Orthodox have in place, both for themselves and for visitors.
+Throughout our Church Etiquette 101 Series, we talk about all the different sorts of guidelines the Orthodox have in place, both for themselves and for visitors.
 Different communities of Orthodox Christians may differ on the more subtle things (like head coverings, for example).
 But for the most part, we all follow the same guidelines for proper attire and conduct during worship.

-In our next post, we will talk about the way to properly greet and receive a blessing from Orthodox priests and/or bishops.
+In our next post, we talk about the way to properly greet and receive a blessing from Orthodox priests and/or bishops.
 Any topics you would like to see in our Church Etiquette 101 series?
 We’d love to hear them in the comments below!